rujuldwivedi/rujuldwivedi/README.md

 ## 🧑‍💻 About Me

 Hi!
-I'm Rujul — a passionate developer who thrives at the intersection of code, creativity, and curiosity.
-I love building real-world projects that combine clean engineering with personal passion — from cryptography tools to music discovery apps.
+I'm Rujul, a passionate developer who thrives at the intersection of code, creativity, and curiosity.
+I love building real-world projects that combine clean engineering with personal passion, from cryptography tools to music discovery apps.

-> 🔬 I explore the universe through code — be it modeling PDEs with PINNs or swiping on songs like it's Tinder!
+> 🔬 I explore the universe through code, be it modeling PDEs with PINNs or swiping on songs like it's Tinder!

 - 🏫 Final-year B.Tech student at IIT Goa (Mathematics & Computing)
 - 🎸 Hobbyist guitarist and football (⚽) addict